 Don't use alcohol or soap on skin affected by rosacea, and don't exfoliate.

-For more in-depth information, including several aromatherapy recipes, see Aromatherapy for Rosacea at the East West School for Herbal and Aromatic Studies.
+For more in-depth information, including several aromatherapy recipes, see Aromatherapy for Rosacea at the New York Institute of Aromatic Studies.